joemoose/psiops/docs/zones.md

 If you’ve come up through tabletop combat with a battlemat, miniatures, and a measuring tape, you’ll find these zones feel off at first.
 Perhaps even a little nonsensical?

 Lean into it.
-By the end of your first operation, you’ll enjoy the change of pace.
+By the end of your first mission, you’ll enjoy the change of pace.
 PSIOPS could also fit easily into a skirmish game.
 What about a 2nd edition?